 Lower Antelope Canyon is a gorgeous place to visit.
 With its glowing red canyon walls and narrow, twisting passageways, this place is fun to visit and a joy to photograph.

 Antelope Canyon is made up of two slot canyons, Upper Antelope Canyon and Lower Antelope Canyon.
 When people refer to Antelope Canyon, they are usually referring to Upper Antelope Canyon.
-With its darker canyon walls, falling sands, and light beams shining through the dusty air, the Upper canyon has been the more popular of the two slot canyons.
+With its darker canyon walls, falling sands, and light beams shining through the dusty air, the Upper canyon was once the more popular of the two slot canyons.

 Until even just a few years ago, Lower Antelope Canyon had the reputation of being the canyon to visit if you wanted smaller crowds of people.
 Not so, not anymore.
 Now, Lower Antelope Canyon is just as busy as Upper Antelope Canyon.
 Why?
 A tour of the Lower canyon is considerably cheaper, tours run more frequently, and some people say that it is more fun, with narrow passageways to squeeze through and ladders to climb.